 Please note that Signal Trader ceased operating on December 5th 2016.
 We’re however leaving this review online because it’s useful if you want to understand what was good and bad about their offering.
 It’ll also be useful to compare with other still copy trading platforms like ZuluTrade and eToro.

 Signal Trader’s mirror trading network and platform was launched in 2009.
 It connects investors with expert forex traders, allowing them to view and automatically copy their trades.
-This review covers all the aspects of Signal Trader including the platform features and the traders available to follow.
+This review covers all the aspects of Signal Trader including the platform features and the forex signals available to follow.
 Just like any of other reviews, this is based on our experience with a live Signal Trader account.